 Continuous Leaking

 Sure, the water relief valve leaks.
-However, if it leaks after fixing or when it’s not under any pressure, you might have a bad valve.
-Continuous leaking could be from constant overheating or excess pressure and not enough release.
+If it leaks after fixing or when it’s not under any pressure, you might have a bad valve.
+Continuous leaking could be from constant overheating or excess pressure and insufficient release.
 Both are signs of a failing valve.
 Also, it can be a sign of a bad thermostat that cannot control heat.

 A loose relief valve cannot hold pressure.
 Therefore, it keeps leaking.